-16 Examiners should be aware that student loan servicing transfers may occur for a number of reasons, including the sale of a loan, the reassignment of servicing rights by the loan holder, or action by a borrower that automatically triggers the transfer of servicing (e.g., the completion of an Employer Certification Form (ECF) indicating interest in the Public Service Loan Forgiveness program).
+22 Examiners should be aware that student loan servicing transfers may occur for a number of reasons, including the sale of a loan, the reassignment of servicing rights by the loan holder, or action by a borrower that automatically triggers the transfer of servicing (e.g., the completion of an Employer Certification Form (ECF) indicating interest in the Public Service Loan Forgiveness program).

-- 2. Determine whether progress towards loan forgiveness options available to borrowers with Federal loans (e.g., at the end of Income-Driven Repayment and PSLF), or progress toward other benefits that require consecutive payments like co-signer release for borrowers with applicable private loans, is accurately captured and conveyed to the new servicer. - 3.
-Determine whether the servicer maintains documents and data on each account in a manner that facilitates compiling such documents and data into a servicing file for purposes of transferring the account. - 4.
-Determine whether and how the servicer transfers borrower accounts that involve a pending application for deferment, forbearance, alternative repayment plans, or benefits. - 5.
-Determine whether the servicer sends notices to borrowers informing them of an impending transfer and whether notices informing borrowers of an impending transfer sufficiently and timely inform borrowers of key information, including the date of transfer and contact information. - 6.
-Assess the servicer's process for forwarding any payments received from borrowers after an account has been transferred to a new loan servicer, including the timeliness of such forwards.
+5. Determine whether the servicer sends notices to borrowers informing them of an impending transfer and whether notices informing borrowers of an impending transfer sufficiently and timely inform borrowers of key information, including the date of transfer and contact information.

+6. Assess the servicer's process for forwarding any payments received from borrowers after an account has been transferred to a new loan servicer, including the timeliness of such forwards.